 Inspection of lips for possible mouth cancer or wounds.

-Can always rely on our professional Dental Health Veterinarian for your pet’s dental health.
+You can always rely on our professional dental health veterinarian for your pet’s dental health.

 It prevents and cures bad breath